image hero banner

 Telehealth & Reimbursement for MNT

-As a reminder, MAND hired our lobbyists, Bulfinch Strategies Group, in November 2022 with the primary goal of helping ensure permanent access to and payment parity for telehealth MNT.
+MAND hired Bulfinch Strategies Group in November 2022 with the primary goal of establishing permanent payment parity for telehealth MNT.

 • MAND will continue to advocate for telehealth rate parity until all covered telehealth services provided by dietitians in Massachusetts are paid on par with in-person visits.
 We will advocate both as the voice of our profession and in coalition with other like-minded organizations.
 To that end, we continue to advocate for MAND’s MNT telehealth parity bills and the tMED Coalition’s broader telehealth parity bills.